selfup/ionize/README.md

 Ionize expects an ENV variable called `IONIZED_PATH` to be set.

+If it is not set:

+1. On macOS/Linux: `$HOME/rustlang` will be used.
+1. On Windows: `%USERPROFILE&\rustlang` will be used.

 I like to set mine to `export IONIZED_PATH=$HOME/rustlang`

 This follows the golang way of path mitigation.